Two Sparse Matrices are Better than One: Sparsifying Neural Networks with Double Sparse Factorization: Introduction

 One could argue that our method requires storing one more pruning mask.
 We thus evaluate a scenario where one of the sparse factors mask (weights can be tuned, but nonzeros location is fixed) is randomly generated and fixed over the whole neural network.
 Our approach is better even in this scenario, which has almost the exact storage requirements as regular pruning.
-We also note that when one stores nonzero positions as explicit indices (not sparsity masks), the actual memory requirements only depend on a total number of non-zeros, so there is no increase in memory consumption for double sparsity.

 Finally, we also show that our factorized pruning brings benefits even when sparsified models are further fine-tuned after pruning and achieve competitive results for pruning convolutional networks on CIFAR and ImageNet datasets.